aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 - Tableau Desktop 2022.1 Software is used for Data Visulization and Presenting Key Insights
  [Click here to view the Dashboard](https://public.tableau.com/app/profile/aslam.ahmed/viz/GDAC_Capstone_Project_CyclisticBike-Share/Project#1)

+## PHASE  : Act

+### Conclusions

+- Casual Riders takes less number of trips for Longer duration

+- Casual riders are most active on weekend days and on summer season

+- Peak ride time is the evening time of the day ie 4Pm - 5PM

+- Top 3 Popular Start and End Statins : Streeter Dr & Grand Ave.,Michigan Ave & Oak St.Well St & Concord Ln.

+### My Recommendations based on the Key Findings :

+- Increase the charge for single day or Single ride passes on weekend days to promote Membership.

+- Increase the Charge for Single ride Passes on Evening time especially 4PM to 5 PM to Promote Membership

+- Implement Special Summer Season riding Packages icluding Special offers and discount.

+- Conduct Weekend Contest and Summer events to Promote Membership.

+- Effective and efficient Promotions for targeting casual riders during busiest time and Stations.

+     Days : Weekend Days (Saturday & Sunday)
+     Month : Summer Season (June, July & August)
+     Top Three Stations : Streeter Dr & Grand Ave.,Michigan Ave & Oak St.Well St & Concord Ln.

+- Our Promotions or advetisement must aware people about Benefits of Cycling on daily life

+    Main Benefits of Cycling

+    Imporve Mental & Physical Health .

+    Cuts down on greenhouse gas emissions and global climate change.

+    Reduces noise pollution and congestion.

+    Saves More Money When Comparing  to Current Fuel Price.